MicrosoftDocs/cpp-docs/docs/preprocessor/predefined-macros.md

    // . . .
    #endif
    ```

+   To test for compiler versions that share major and minor numbers, use the major, minor, and build numbers in `_MSC_FULL_VER` for comparisons.
+The compilers in Visual Studio 2019 version 16.9 have an `_MSC_FULL_VER` value of 192829500 or greater.

    For more information, see [Visual C++ Compiler Version](https://devblogs.microsoft.com/cppblog/visual-c-compiler-version/) in the Microsoft C++ Team Blog.